EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 protected = { TDB1 : [ TDB6, h'0001020304050607' ] }
 ~~~~~~~~~~~~~~~~~~~~~~~

-When the certificates are identified with the x5chain header, the message sizes depends on the size of the certifice chains.
+When the certificates are identified with the x5chain header, the message sizes depends on the size of the certificate chains.
 The COSE_Sign1 protected header will be 3 bytes + the size of the certificate chain.

 ~~~~~~~~~~~~~~~~~~~~~~~
 protected = { TDB3 : h'0001020304050607...' }